Hugh Grant responds to claims he will play Prince Andrew in new film

 The outlet claimed Grant was "one of the unconfirmed names" on a "wish list" to play the disgraced prince however the actor has now spoken out and revealed it's the first he's heard of it.

-Speaking to The Independent, Grant denied the claims he was on a shortlist for the film and said, "I've heard nowt."
+Speaking to The Independent, Grant denied the claims he was on a shortlist for the film and said, "I've heard now."

 The film is set to start production later this year in November.